Julian/BuildingAnInterpreter/06-Parser.rst

 -----------

 Let's not forget about translation!
-Generally speaking, you should attempt to translate your code not after *every* change or commit (it's tedious and long as you'll soon notice).
+Generally speaking, you should *not* necessarily attempt to translate your code not after change or commit (it's tedious and long as you'll soon notice).
 Rely on your tests to check that your code works, then simply periodically attempt to translate, and fix any invalid RPython you've introduced since the last time.

 Let's set up enough to be able to translate our project and check if it's valid RPython.
 Recall that translation only operates on code paths